 Walking a labyrinth is a lot like life.

-In the beginning it’s slow, your young, you don’t know much, the world is new and different.
+In the beginning, it’s slow, you’re young, you don’t know much, the world is new and different.

 And at the center of the labyrinth, you stop and take a moment to pray, to release anything that you no longer need to carry, you pay gratitude, you ask for forgiveness, to be made new, to release and now take in the next phase of your journey.

 As you start your journey back out the winding circles of the labyrinth again it seems faster at first, even though your pace is nearly the same.
 But as you start to get closer to the outer windings of the circle it begins to take you longer to reach the end.
 Things slow down, you slow down.

 In life, it’s much the same way.
 After mid-life and you start to step into the golden years, things slow down.
 Kids are all grown up, you may be retired, have moved.
 Where now you have slowed down as we all know eventually we all reach the end of the circle.

 Now when you walk a labyrinth you often are asked to take an intention in with you and then knowing you may leave with something else as you exit.

 But life is often that way.
 Many enter college and get a 4-year degree only to discover that they are to do something entirely different.

 Because the thing is, in life, we change.
 We grow.
 We expand and contract at various moments of our lives.
 What seems slow will eventually speed up and what seems fast will eventually slow down.